dsyun96/match-card-pairs/README.md

 # match-card-pairs
-this assists your memorization skills in card games like concentration
+This assists your memorization skills in card games like concentration